Art Explained : Prints

 To put it simply, a ‘print’ is any artwork that has been created in two or more copies, typically on paper.

-‘Digital Prints’ are either artworks which are stored digitally (which has become increasingly popular recently due to all the possibilities that the NFTs seem to be creating the art world) or digital artworks that are printed in large, high-quality pigments inkjet printers.
-Perhaps it's worth mentioning here that ‘Digital Prints’ can actually be considered a unique, original artwork if the artist only prints one piece..
-But if the artist decides to print multiple copies, then all artworks within the print-run become part of an ‘edition’ of prints (and this is the same criteria used to define ‘Fine Art Prints’).
+‘Digital Prints’ are either artworks which are stored digitally (which has become increasingly popular recently due to all the possibilities that the NFTs seem to be creating in the art world) or digital artworks that are printed in large, high-quality pigmented inkjet printers.
+Perhaps it's worth mentioning here that ‘Digital Prints’ can be considered a unique, original artwork if the artist only prints one piece..
+But if the artist decides to print multiple copies, then all artworks within the print run become part of an ‘edition’ of prints (and this is the same criteria used to define ‘Fine Art Prints’).
 So...what’s the difference between a ‘Fine Art Print’ from a ‘Digital Print’, then?

 Well, it’s ultimately down to the difference is in the creation process.
-‘Fine Art Prints’ are artworks created using what is called a ‘printmaking technique’ which is possibly one of the oldest art making techniques, (dating back all the way to the 6th century).
+‘Fine Art Prints’ are artworks created using what is called a ‘printmaking technique’ which is one of the oldest art making techniques, (dating back to the 6th century).
 ‘Digital Prints’ consists of a completely digitised process, whilst ‘Fine Art Prints’ are produced through a manual, fully hand-made process

 Regardless of where/who produces the ‘Fine Art Print’ itself, it can be extremely valuable depending on various key factors such as: